Thank you for reading our post, please rate this article at the end.

 Fishing involves physical activity and skill

 As mentioned above, the key feature of sports is that it involves physical activity and skill, though not necessarily.
-Examples of sports that don’t involve physical activity and skill are Go or chess, though you could argue that they do include physical activity since strategizing is backed up by physical processes in the brain.
+Examples of sports that don’t involve physical activity and skill include Go or chess, though you could argue that they do involve physical activity, since strategizing is supported by physical processes in the brain.

 So what kind of physical activity does fishing involve?
 Well, among the things that you would do during your fishing trips are: